A Star Citizen fleet in space — a cinematic moment that sells the dream

 • ☐ I have or can meet the basics: SSD + stable performance setup.
 Fix FPS fast →

-Micro rule: if you’re mostly excited but worried about performance, do the 10‑minute performance fixes before you judge the game — it changes the entire first impression.
+If you are mostly excited but worried about performance, do the 10‑minute fixes before you judge the game.

 Your score Recommendation Next step

 0–2 Don’t buy yet.
-Watch gameplay and learn what the game actually is.
 What you actually get →

 3–5 Try Free Fly first.
-It’s the safest way to find out if the loop clicks for you.
 Free Fly guide →

-6–8 Buying the minimum starter package makes sense — start small, then upgrade only after a few sessions.
-Safest way to start →
+6–8 Buying the minimum starter package makes sense.
+The easiest way to start →

-This table is the heart of the page.
-Find your player type, read the honest trade-offs, then follow the recommended start.
+Find your player type, read the honest trade-offs, and use the recommended start.

 You are… You’ll love… You’ll hate… Worth it?
 Simplest start Next SCB page